To Live (1994 film): Adaptation

-In the film “To Live”, Zhang Yimou did not choose to directly express the theme of the novel, but to reduce the number of deaths, change the way of death, and cut into the doomed sense of fate to eliminate the audience's immediate depression brought by the story itself.
+In the film of To Live, Zhang Yimou did not choose to directly express the theme of the novel, but to reduce the number of deaths, change the way of death, and cut into the doomed sense of fate to eliminate the audience's immediate depression brought by the story itself.
 In the film, these deliberately set dramatic turns highlight the theme that those infinitely small people, as living “others”, can only rely on living instinct to bear suffering in history, times and social torrents.
-The theme of the novel- the ability to bear suffering and the optimistic attitude to the world- is hidden in these little people who are helpless to their own fate but still alive strongly.
+The theme of the novel – the ability to bear suffering and the optimistic attitude to the world – is hidden in these little people who are helpless to their own fate, but still live strongly.

-As a film art that can restore extreme reality and stimulate the audience’s audio-visual sense to the greatest extent, if it still follows the original “death fable” style of telling, it will undoubtedly be depressing and dark, which will have a certain negative impact on the audience.
-Therefore, it is a feasible strategy for Zhang Yimou’s film adaptation to implement moderate deviation and elimination of suffering in order to weaken the excessive impact of film art communication.
-According to his personal experiences, Zhang Yimou blended the story into historical background and used a more gentle technique to highlight the helplessness of the character’s fate under the influence of the time.
-It indirectly expresses the main idea of the novel and weakens the feeling of suffocating, which makes it an excellent adaptation film with “Zhang’s brand”.
-This work not only tries to restore the original, but also joins another creative subject: the director’s thinking and independent consciousness.
-The added shadow puppets and innovative changes to the ending, to certain extent, achieved the film because the main thrust of the novel is shown in these innovations.
-The translation of text into a new film language, although with a strong Zhang’s brand, ensures the original spiritual connotation.
-The film “To Live” has also become a successful attempt of comprehensive transformation from literature art to film art.
+An extremely faithful adaptation of the novel would have been far too dark and depressing for an audience to endure.
+The original novel's characters continually experience misery and loss, and suffer without a break.
+It implies a bleaker philosophy on the trials the characters face: that life's suffering is pointless and humans continue living because they feel obligated to continue existing.
+The film is optimistic and presents an uplifting interpretation by comparison, portraying an appreciation for the simpler moments of life and that the suffering of life is eventually rewarded.
+Though Yu Hua continues to prefer his novel, the collaboration between Yu Hua and the film adaptation's screenwriters ensured the core focus of the story–the undying tenacity of the human spirit in the face of suffering–remains clear.
+Therefore, Zhang decided to alter certain aspects of the story, removing some of the more tragic elements, in order to make it more accessible.
+Nevertheless, To Live is still regarded as a good adaptation of the book by many, because it still retains the essence of the story despite these changes.

+"Zhang Yimou significantly altered key elements of Yu Hua's novel—shifting the setting from rural southern China to northern small-town, adding shadow-puppetry, and preserving character survival to align with more hopeful cinematic storytelling."

 Release

 Limited release in North America

-The film opened on September 16, 1994 in Canada.
-By the time the film opened in the United States on November 18, the film had grossed $67,408.
-On November 18, it expanded to 4 theaters, including Angelika Film Center and Lincoln Plaza in New York City, where it grossed $32,902, towards a weekend gross of $34,647.
+The film opened on September 16, 1994 in Canada and November 18, 1994 in the United States, expanding to 4 theaters, including Angelika Film Center and Lincoln Plaza in New York City.
+The film grossed $32,900 during its opening weekend of November 19 to November 20.
 It went on to gross $2.3 million in the United States and Canada.